Male Infertility Testing in Cleveland, OH

 How Common is Male Infertility?

 According to Yale Medicine, 15 percent of couples are unable to get pregnant during their first year of unprotected intercourse.
-In one-third of couples, the man and woman contribute equally to the difficulty conceiving, and in another third of couples, only the man contributes to infertility.
+In one-third of couples, the man and woman contribute equally to the difficulty of conceiving, and in another third of couples, only the man contributes to infertility.

 How Dr. Nannan Thirumavalavan Can Help